ropensci-review-tools/repometrics/CONTRIBUTING.md

 ### Share the love ❤️

-Think `githist` is useful?
+Think `repometrics` is useful?
 Let others discover it, by telling them in person, via Twitter or a blog post.

-Using `githist` for a paper you are writing?
+Using `repometrics` for a paper you are writing?
 Consider [citing it](https://github.com/ropensci-review-tools/githist/blob/main/inst/CITATION).

 ### Ask a question ⁉️

-Using `githist` and got stuck?
+Using `repometrics` and got stuck?
 [Browse the documentation](https://docs.ropensci.org/githist/) to see if you can find a solution.
 Still stuck?
 Post your question as an [issue on GitHub](https://github.com/ropensci-review-tools/githist/issues).
 While we